Last updated: 1/30/24

 Review required:Simple Permit Application

-Allow at least five business days from date of application to permit being issued.
+Allow at least three business days from date of application to permit being issued.

 Once the permit is issued, there are additional steps before the permit becomes effective: